NextFTC/NextFTC/README.md

 ## Installation

-### Install NextFTC using Gradle

-In your project's `build.dependencies.gradle` file, add the following lines to the `repositories`
+In your project's `build.dependencies.gradle` file, add the following lines to the `repositories` block:
-block:

 ```groovy
 maven { url = "https://maven.rowanmcalpin.com/" }